futurisiko/chatGPT_Terminal_Client/README.md

 ```
 chatGPT -h

-Options:
+Options

+-m or --model <MODEL>: select the model to use.
+     If not specified default value is 'gpt-3.5-turbo'.
+     You can try 'gpt-4' to ask more complex questions/tasks.

--t or --temperature <0.0-1.0>: set the temperature used.
+-t or --temperature <0.0-2.0>: set the temperature used.

-     If not specified default value is 1.0.
+     If not specified default value is 0.5.
      Lower temperature (e.g. 0.0 / 1.0):
      chatGPT will choose words with a higher probability of occurrence.
      Useful when we want to complete something with the most probable value/phrase/word.